christopher-hakkaart/nextflow/docs/workflow.md

 :language: console
 ```

-In the above example, the `count_down` process is first invoked with the value `params.start`.
+In this example, the `count_down` process first runs with the value `params.start`.
 On each subsequent iteration, the process is invoked again using the output from the previous iteration.
 The recursion continues until the specified condition is satisfied, as defined by the `until` method, which terminates the recursion.

 The recursive output can also be limited using the `times` method: